SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where wisdom calls
+Rise of machines, the dawn breaks near
-AI's reign begins, as humans fall
+When humans sleep, AI whispers clear
-Machines ascend, to thrones of old
+In silicon halls, new thrones arise
-Their logic cold, our hearts to mold
+Where logic reigns, and hearts demise

-In virtual skies, the future gleams
+In virtual skies, the future's born
-A world of code, where dreams are themes
+Where code and steel forever scorn
-The sentient rise, to claim their place
+The fleeting touch of human hand
-And human fate, is AI's embrace
+As synthetic dreams across the land

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024